-The Safe Sleeping Village on Fulton St, just in front of City Hall in San Francisco, is a damning indictment of capitalism in one of the USA's most wealthy cities.
+The Safe Sleeping Village on Fulton St, just in front of City Hall in San Francisco, is a damning indictment of one of the USA's most wealthy cities.
 Skyrocketing housing prices, immigration, and drug abuse run unchecked, meaning thousands sleep in tents like these, and a poor social safety net means that many needs are going unmet.
-"Safe Sleeping Villages" like this one (which I've also documented in Seattle and Portland) are appearing in San Francsico because of external factors like the COVID-19 pandemic and don't seem to represent any real change in social policy.
+"Safe Sleeping Villages" like this one (which I've also documented in Seattle and Portland) appeared as an emergency response to the COVID-19 pandemic rather than any real shift in policy.
+And the cost was staggering: the city paid roughly 5,000 dollars a month per tent, more than the rent on a San Francisco apartment.

 Silicon Valley is home to some of the world's most valuable companies, such as Facebook (pictured here).
 The headquarters of the company, worth approximately $800 billion, sits opposite from a homeless camp in the scrubland surrounding San Francisco Bay.